Installation#

 Prerequisites#

 Docker (get docker) and nvidia GPU drivers (get nvidia drivers), capable of working with CUDA 11.8, must be installed.
-The docker image can then either be pulled from here (replace with the actual version, e.g. 0.1.18)
+The docker image can then either be pulled from here (latest can be replaced with a fixed version, e.g., 1.1.3)

 or be built from the repository using